Simple Overview of ArduPilot Operation¶

 Control inputs are input either by radio control receiver, or via Mavlink communication from telemetry or companion computers.
 The radio control receiver provides Roll/Pitch/Yaw inputs for desired attitude control, vehicle power (throttle), as well as control of operational modes and auxiliary functions.
 The radio control inputs for Roll/Pitch/Yaw/Throttle can be assigned to any radio control channel via the RC_MAP function.
 Auxiliary functions are assigned using the RCx_FUNCTION parameters.

 Outputs are provided to activate servos, motors, relays, etc. to control the vehicle.
-Any flight controller output can be assigned the desired vehicle control output function via the SERVOx_FUNCTION parameters.
+Any autopilot output can be assigned the desired vehicle control output function via the SERVOx_FUNCTION parameters.

-Attitude, position, power system monitoring, and vehicle speed are provided by sensor inputs to the flight controller.
-All Ardupilot compatible flight controllers have at least one or more accelerometers, baros, and gyros integrated onboard.
+Attitude, position, power system monitoring, and vehicle speed are provided by sensor inputs to the autopilot.
+All ArduPilot compatible autopilots have at least one or more accelerometers, baros, and gyros integrated onboard.
 Typically a GPS, and often, a Compass sensor is required.
 Usually these are provided externally.
-Some controllers have multiple instances of sensors for redundancy, a key feature of the Ardupilot software.
+Some controllers have multiple instances of sensors for redundancy, a key feature of the ArduPilot software.
 Many sensors require a one-time calibration during the Mandatory Hardware setup step.